-- (a) Base Offense Level: The base offense level from the guideline for the object offense, plus any adjustments from such guideline for any intended offense conduct that can be established with reasonable certainty. - (b) Specific Offense Characteristics - (1) If an attempt or solicitation, decrease by 3 levels, unless the defendant completed all the acts the defendant believed necessary for successful completion of the offense or the circumstances demonstrate that the defendant was about to complete all such acts but for apprehension or interruption by some similar event beyond the defendant's control. - (2) If a conspiracy, decrease by 3 levels, unless the defendant or a coconspirator completed all the acts the conspirators believed necessary on their part for the successful completion of the offense or the circumstances demonstrate that the conspirators were about to complete all such acts but for apprehension or interruption by some similar event beyond their control. - (3) If a solicitation, and the statute treats solicitation identically with the object of the offense, do not apply 2X1.1(b)(1), if the offense level for solicitation is the same as that for the object offense.
+- (a) Base Offense Level: The base offense level from the guideline for the object offense, plus any adjustments from such guideline for any intended offense conduct that can be established with reasonable certainty. - (b) Specific Offense Characteristics - (1) If an attempt or solicitation, decrease by 3 levels, unless the defendant completed all the acts the defendant believed necessary for successful completion of the offense or the circumstances demonstrate that the defendant was about to complete all such acts but for apprehension or interruption by some similar event beyond the defendant's control. - (2) If a conspiracy, decrease by 3 levels, unless the defendant or a coconspirator completed all the acts the conspirators believed necessary on their part for the successful completion of the offense or the circumstances demonstrate that the conspirators were about to complete all such acts but for apprehension or interruption by some similar event beyond their control. - (3) If a solicitation, and the statute treats solicitation identically with the object of the offense, do not apply §2X1.1(b)(1); i.e., the offense level for solicitation is the same as that for the object offense.

-§2X1.1 (18 U.S.C. §§ 371-372, 2271).
-Many types of attempts or conspiracies are covered by specific guidelines, e.g., §2A2.1 (Attempt or Conspiracy to Commit Murder); §2A3.1 (Attempted Criminal Sexual Abuse).
-This section applies only in the absence of a more specific guideline.
+Statutory Provisions: 18 U.S.C. §§ 371, 372, 2271.

-Under the principle adopted in this section, in many cases the offense level will be the same as that for the substantive offense which the defendant conspired or attempted to commit.
-However, speculative specific offense characteristics will not be applied.
-Specific offense characteristics apply only to the conduct that the government demonstrates was specifically intended or actually occurred.
-For example, if two defendants are arrested during the conspiratorial stage of planning an armed bank robbery, the offense level ordinarily would not include speculative aggravating factors such as possible injury to others, hostage taking, discharge of a weapon, or obtaining a large sum of money.
-The offense level would simply reflect the level applicable to robbery of a financial institution with a weapon.
-On the other hand in an attempt, if it could be established that the defendants actually intended to physically restrain the tellers, that factor would be considered.
+- 1. Certain attempts, conspiracies, and solicitations are covered by specific guidelines (e.g., \$2A2.1 includes attempt, conspiracy, or solicitation to commit murder; \$2A3.1 includes attempted criminal sexual abuse; and \$2A4.1 includes attempts and conspiracies to commit controlled substance offenses).
+Section 2X1.1 applies only in the absence of a more specific guideline. - 2.
+Under §2X1.1(a) the base offense level will be the same as that for the object offense which the defendant solicited, or conspired or attempted to commit.
+But the only specific offense characteristics from the guideline for the object offense that apply are those that are determined to have been specifically intended or actually occurred.
+Speculative specific offense characteristics will not be applied.
+For example, if two defendants are arrested during the conspiratorial stage of planning an armed bank robbery, the offense level ordinarily would not include aggravating factors regarding possible injury to others, hostage taking, discharge of a weapon, or obtaining a large sum of money, because such factors would be speculative.
+The offense level would simply reflect the level applicable to robbery of a financial institution, with the enhancement for possession of a weapon.
+If it was established that the defendants actually intended to physically restrain the teller, the specific offense characteristic for physical restraint would be added.
 In an attempted theft, the value of the items that the defendant intended to steal would be considered.